James Reeves (footballer)

 Herbert James Reeves (1869 – 4 June 1937), also known as James Reeves or Captain Reeves, was an English football pioneer who is regarded as one of the most important figures in the amateur beginnings of football in Catalonia, being noted for his prominent role in promoting football in the city and as the undisputed leader and fundamental head behind the foundations of some of the earliest Catalan clubs in existence such as British Club de Barcelona and Sociedad de Foot-Ball de Barcelona, serving both teams as its captain.
-In addition to his leadership skills, he also stood out as a great striker, netting some of the very first goals in the history of Catalan football.
+In addition to his leadership skills, he also stood out as a great striker, netting some of the first goals in the history of Catalan football.

-Early life
+Early life and education

 Herbert James Reeves was born in 1869 in Hackney, then a municipality in the county of Middlesex (now a district of Greater London).
 The exact date of birth is not known, but he was registered in the civil registry between April and June of that year.
-Reeves was born to a wealthy family, being the second of eight children.
-He studied engineering, and graduated as an artisan engineer.
+Reeves was born to a wealthy family, being the second of eight children of John Reeves (1838–1902), a sawyer, and Elizabeth Sowter (1848–1926).

+Reeves studied engineering, and graduated as an artisan engineer.
 While in Middlesex, he developed a deep interest in football, already showing great leadership skills from a young age.

-At some point in 1892, the 23-year-old Reeves arrived in Barcelona.
-Work reasons bring him, like many other Britons who moved to the Catalan capital.
-He was hired by the Barcelona Warterworks Company Ltd and remained in Barcelona for as long as the company lasted (1892–1895).
-At that time, football was a sport practically unknown in the city.
-The Barcelona Cricket Club, founded by Britons a year earlier, is the only sign of football in Catalonia, as they played cricket in the summer and then football in the winter (which was common at the time).
-However, they were a strictly British club, so instead of joining this team, Reeves, an enthusiastic and passionate lover of the game, aimed to create an organization open to everyone, regardless of their origin, a club which would include British and Catalans alike.